-Masks are required, effective July 27, 2020 for the foreseeable future.
+Masks are required for the foreseeable future at all Hyatt properties.
 Guided by our purpose – to care for people so they can be their best – and following medical expert guidance to help reduce the spread of COVID-19, all Hyatt hotels in the U.S. and Canada will require face coverings within indoor public areas, which include hotel lobbies, meetings and events spaces, restaurants and bars, and fitness centers.
 Some guests may be exempt from this mandate, including but not limited to guests with medical conditions, guests consuming food or beverages in restaurants, and children under the age of 2.

 Additionally, a City of Isle of Palms Face Covering Mandate took effect on July 1, 2020.
 Face coverings are required in retail & food service establishments, as well as outdoor areas when 6’ social distancing is not possible.
 Masks are not required while you are eating or drinking, golfing or swimming.
 The Resort has face masks available if you do not have your own.
 For full details & mask exceptions, please refer to the City of Isle of Palms website.

 What steps are you taking to ensure a safe, sanitary environment at Wild Dunes Resort?

 To operate with the highest safety standards, we worked with Hyatt’s team focused on operations during the pandemic, complimented by Hyatt’s collaboration with medical experts from Cleveland Clinic and other trusted industry advisors to fine-tune reopening and COVID-19-era operating procedures.
 Our precautions will continue to evolve to meet the changing landscape, but stem from three key areas: